jonasbucherETH/sushi_internship/README.md

 * IBD?
 * Number of PCs to keep with dudi.pca?
 * Keep "duplicate" of rownames (sample IDs) as first column?

 ### TODO
   * Break down code into parts: # Load data ---------------------------
   * Implement shiny MDS
   * Implement shiny t-SNE
+    * Problem: when I toggle sample labels, t-SNE is recalculated -> SOLVED
+  * t-SNE parameters
+  * Add descriptions of methods

+#### Notes - t-SNE description/help for users
+  * perplexity: how to balance attention between local and global aspects of your data
+  * “The performance of SNE is fairly robust to changes in the perplexity, and typical values are between 5 and 50.” (van der Maaten and Hinton, 2008)
+  * you cannot see relative sizes of clusters in a t-SNE plot
+  * distances between well-separated clusters in a t-SNE plot may mean nothing
+  * Different runs can get different results
+  * Often multiple plots & finetuning needed